rust-lang/rfcs/active/0000-restrict-static-mut.md

 # Detailed design

-The built in ability for unsafe code to modify `static mut` variables is removed.
+The built in ability for unsafe code to directly (without going through `UnsafeCell`) modify `static mut` variables is removed.
 Taking a shared reference to a `static mut` variable no longer requires unsafe code.

 # Drawbacks